-Following the announcement by the UK's FCA in July 2017 that LIBOR is expected to be phased out by the end of 2021, MUFG has set up internal working groups to assess impacts and actively manage the LIBOR transition while mitigating associated risks.
-This transition process poses a number of challenges and exposes the Company to contractual and financial risks.
-MUFG is taking steps to mitigate these risks through initiatives such as development of new systems and related review and amendment of legal agreements.
-In addition, the Company continues to engage with industry participants.
+Following the announcement by the UK's FCA in July 2017, LIBOR (except for USD) has been phased out by 1st January 2022.
+MUFG had set up internal working groups to assess impacts and actively manage the LIBOR transition while mitigating associated risks.
+This transition process posed a number of challenges and exposed the Company to contractual and financial risks, which were mitigated through initiatives such as development of new systems, and pricing and risk models.
+The Company undertook a review and amendment of legal agreements.
+In addition, the Company continues to engage with industry participants and clients ahead of the next phase.